 On the articulation of opera and stage design, he elaborates:

-Such argument is coupled to another prime argument in Chua’s book: that the emergence of a notion and practice of absolute music was inherent in the conditions prompted by the birth of the opera.
-Fundamentally, Chua lays the ground to consider how opera’s staging and representational paradigm informed the kind of attention that symphonic music would later rely upon.
-Operatic practice was entwined with the role of text in monody which “makes audible the disembodied bubble of the ‘invisible interior’ that is the modern subject; it negates the ‘scriptive space’ of resemblances [that informed the space of music in ancient times, and replaces it with] the sung speech of self-representation” (p.
+In Chua’s book this argument is coupled to another fundamental one: that the emergence of a notion of absolute music was inherent in the conditions prompted by the new-born opera.
+Fundamentally, Chua lays the ground to consider how opera’s staging paradigm informed the kind of attention that symphonic music would later rely upon.
+In opera the role of text in monody “makes audible the disembodied bubble of the ‘invisible interior’ that is the modern subject; it negates the ‘scriptive space’ of resemblances [that informed the space of music in ancient times, and replaces it with] the sung speech of self-representation” (p.
 35).

 From Absolute Music and the Construction of Meaning Page 59 (D. Chua)

 Gabriel Paiuk (2021): Sound Theory (The Clouds)